Kapitänleutnant (Crew 34)

 |U-231||14 Nov 1942||13 Jan 1944||3 patrols (125 days)|

-When the damaged-beyond-repair U-231 was abandoned Wenzel, "apparently in a state of despondence attempted suicide by firing a revolved bullet to the mouth".
-Incredibly the bullet lodged harmlessly in the back of the throat.
-All 50 men from the boat escaped the wreck but 7 died of exposure before being rescued by Allied destroyers.
+When the damaged-beyond-repair U-231 was abandoned, Wenzel, "apparently in a state of despondence attempted suicide by firing a revolver bullet to the mouth".
+Incredibly, the bullet lodged in the back of his throat without causing serious damage.
+All 50 men from the boat escaped from the wreck, but seven died of exposure before the rest were rescued by Allied destroyers.
 The bullet was removed from Wenzel's throat by a doctor on the American escort carrier USS Block Island (Blair, 1998).

-Wolfgang Wenzel, a former merchant marine officer, resumed that career after the war.
-He spent his POW time in Arizona and was released on May 17, 1946 (Rust, 2009).
+Wolfgang Wenzel was formerly a merchant navy officer, and resumed that career after the war.
+(Rust, 2009).

 Blair, C. (1998).
 Hitler’s U-boat War.
 The Hunted, 1942-1945.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.